uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/account-and-project-setup.md

 The following is an overview of the steps required to start using CARC resources.
 For more detailed instructions, see each individual user guide linked below.

-**STEP 1**: To begin, [Log in to the user portal](https://hpcaccount.usc.edu/).
+**STEP 1**: To begin, [log in to the user portal](https://hpcaccount.usc.edu/).
 Once logged in, PIs should see a button to "+Add a Project" on the left hand side of the screen.

 **STEP 2**:  Before you will be able to run jobs or get access to any of the CARC's resources, you will need to create a project: